EliasB8/100-days-of-code/log.md

 ### Day 74: September 17 Thursday, 2020

 **Today's Progress**: I completed the Data Visualzation Certificate module from @freecodecamp.
 Now it is time to do the 5 projects ... can't wait!!

+### Day 75: September 18 Friday, 2020

+**Today's Progress**: Okay so d3 is one of those concepts that you thought you understand but you have to go trhough to complete a project.
+Am working on the first project a bar chat ... still stuck zo!